sky-write/sky-write.github.io/docs/_posts/2022-02-04-more-banners.markdown

 ## Happy Birthday ##

 ![happy birthday banner](/assets/happy-birthday.png)
-*Is it a friends brithday?
+*Is it a friends birthday?
 Send the happy birthday banner!*

 ## Congratulations ##